Glamour Boys (song)

-"Glamour Boys" is the third single released by Living Colour from their 1988 debut album Vivid.
+"Glamour Boys" is the third single released by American rock band Living Colour from their 1988 debut album Vivid.
 It was nominated for a Grammy for Best Rock Performance by a Duo or Group with Vocal in 1990.
 The song reached #31 on the Billboard Hot 100.

-Lyrically, "Glamour Boys" discusses young men obsessed with aspects of high society such as clothing and parties.
+Lyrically, "Glamour Boys" discusses young men obsessed with superficial aspects of high society such as clothing and parties.
 The chorus shouts "I ain't no glamour boy - I'm fierce!"